-As with any project-based learning lesson, for success, it's important to carefully design the intellectual box in which the students will be learning from.
-This box includes a time limit, available materials and resources, as well as clear expectations of the final project goals.
-A well-crafted rubric or criteria list will not only tell students what elements need to be included in their project but it will also inform them of what the differences are between a good project, a mediocre one, and a poor one.
-The rubric is not a recipe or set of instructions on how to do the project.
-It is a vision of what the final product could look like, but the way the students get to the final product is up to them and their design.
+As with any project-based learning lesson, it's important to carefully design the intellectual box in which the students will be learning.
+This box includes a specific time limit, available materials and resources, as well as clear expectations of the final project goals.
+In addition, it is essential to provide students with a well-crafted rubric that clearly illustrates what the differences are between a good project, an acceptable one, and a poor one.
+The other advantage of a good rubric is that it provides a teacher with an easy and fair way to grade the final projects.
+To grade a project or presentation, I only have to circle the corresponding rubric descriptions, and then add up the points.

-Projects designed to embrace holiday and seasonal themes -- and timed to coincide with the holiday schedule -- can relieve pressure on the teacher, enthuse students, and keep them learning and engaged up to the last moment.
+So, as you can see, projects designed to embrace holiday and seasonal themes—and timed to coincide with the holiday schedule—can relieve pressure on the teacher, enthuse students, and keep them learning and engaged up to the last moment.